UncleSocks/Pixie/README.md

 ### Dependencies

-Pixie uses the `ipinfo` library to connect and query IP address information to and from IPInfo.
-It uses the `requests` library to perform HTTP/S API requests on IBM X-Force.
-The `maskpass` library is used to obfuscate the IPInfo Token.
+Only two third-party libraries are required: `requests` to connect to the Abuse IP DB and `PrettyTable` to display the console output in tabular format.

 ## Options